-AARP Eye Center
+AARP Hearing Center

 Background

 The Affordable Care Act (ACA) is a comprehensive law enacted in 2010 that significantly reformed public and private health insurance.
 It has significantly increased access to affordable health insurance, including for adults age 50–64, through private health insurance and Medicaid expansion.
-The ACA, as interpreted by the U.S. Supreme Court, gives state Medicaid programs the option to cover uninsured adults age 18–65 with incomes up to 138 percent of the federal poverty level.
+The ACA, as interpreted by the Supreme Court, gives state Medicaid programs the option to cover uninsured adults age 18–65 with incomes up to 138 percent of the federal poverty level.

 State innovation waivers: Under the ACA, states may apply for waivers of select ACA provisions to better meet state needs.
 This includes allowing states to offer innovative coverage reforms.
 Waivers are permitted for up to five years, but states can request an extension.
 To be approved, waiver programs must safeguard the ACA’s existing coverage, affordability, and quality-of-care provisions.